 - a company in bolivia has an amazing material that works great for internal safety systems

 - when combining tech from China and the US we have a powerful autonomous system and controls;

 - … and so on.

-Instead of each company greedily hoarding and viciously protecting their proprietary advances so that only they benefit from it, we share and combine all of these global advancements into one (or several) chassis and design methodology shared by all of the car manufacturers in the world, which will quickly result in the safest and most advanced cars in the world, as well as the most efficient production process.
+Instead of each company greedily hoarding and viciously protecting their proprietary advances so that only they benefit from it, we share and combine all of these global advancements into one (really several) chassis and design methodology shared by all of the car manufacturers in the world, which will quickly result in the safest and most advanced cars in the world, as well as the most efficient production process.

 Now, once that is done, each company will have access to all of that tech and research as well as a new and efficient base chassis with all of the above tech from all of the companies as a default part of the system.
 Each company can already start with that amazing combination of technology and move forward with designing the rest of the car.
 Each design improvement that is added through more research and tech advancements making the base chassis design better from research and ideas all around the world.

 If there is a promising new tech or material in Spain, then a few companies around the world can agree to test it to see how well it holds up for consideration in updating the base designs.
 They may find out in the process of testing that the material will be more useful in cars which operate in moderate to colder climes and helps specifically to combat a specific problem.
 This could be added as an alternate form of that base chassis that companies could use for making cars to be sold or used in that situation or climate.